Yann39/my-crypto-binder/README.md

 ## General

+#### Disclaimer

+I started this project to play arround with Android architecture components for my own knowledge.
+I do not pretend the code is a reference.
+Some functionalities and checkings might be missing or incomplete.
+This project is not intended to be used in a production environment.

+#### Purpose

 The purpose of this application is to allow easy retrieval of trading data from online cryptocurrency exchanges.
 It only allows visualization of data, it can **NOT** be used as a trading platform.